Days ago

 The good, the bad, and the ugly.

-“Welcome” because the side effects from this treatment have been so much more intense than the initial one.
+But the "bad" is that the side effects from this treatment have been much more intense than the initial one.
 Between the neuropathy and the weight/hair loss I feel (and look) like I have aged 20 years in 2 months.
 If you can imagine, that kind of sea change is a blindside hit to the vanity that is hard not to take personally.

 And yet, (remarkably) thats not even the “ugly” in the above classic movie title reference.
 The Ugly is the black darkness that comes alongside you without notice or provocation.
 It’s been 20 years since I fought depression but that perceived reality is so personal that it’s difficult to explain much less cast aside as irrelevant.
 I do know, however, that I can choose not to give agency to the Ugly.
 Which is one piece of wisdom that seems to come with age.

 So for you influencers, I am looking at style alternatives for this life chapter.
 Maybe a Japan-based bohemian look?
 Or a Peaky Blinders retro?
-If I can’t pull it off (very likely) it may then qualify as “ugly,” but at least it’s only on the surface. ❤️
+If I can’t pull it off (which is very likely) it may then qualify as “ugly,” but at least it’s only on the surface. ❤️

 from Rick